-The album that played when you were fingering a trumpet player at the Year Ten end-of-term concert and the soundtrack to basically every episode of The OC has turned ten - yep, it's been a decade since Hot Fuss was released to a wave of hype, adoration, and lots of girls sighing over Brandon Flowers.
+It's the album that played when you were fingering a trumpet player at the year ten brass band end-of-term concert and the soundtrack to basically every episode of The OC.
+Yep, it's pretty crazy that it's been almost a decade since Hot Fuss was released to a wave of hype and adoration and lots of girls sighing over Brandon Flowers.

-But underneath the beautiful cheekbones and indie club night anthems, there was a darker edge to the lyrics; an undercurrent of jealousy and rage.
+But underneath it all there was a darker edge to the lyrics; an undercurrent of jealousy and rage.
 On music forums and comments sections, millienials who'd just discovered how to change their message board avatar started to formulate a theory.
-Christened the "KILLERS MURDER TRILOGY" (not-at-all-melodramatic), the theory proposes that three songs tell a story of lost love and envy, resulting in a murder.
+Christened the "KILLERS MURDER TRILOGY" (not-at-all-melodramatic), this theory proposes that three songs on the record tell a story of lost love and envy, resulting in a murder.

-Once you've examined the lyrics, the KILLERS MURDER TRILOGY loses some of its conspiracy theory glamour and actually seems like a pretty plausible mini-story within the album.
-The band have even loosely confirmed the narrative.
+Once you've examined the lyrics, the KILLERS MURDER TRILOGY loses some of its conspiracy theory glamour and actually seems like a pretty plausible mini-story within the album; the band have even loosely confirmed this narrative.

-However, as is popularly believed, the trilogy is not the entire story - I've spent the past ten years trawling through Brandon Flowers' every utterance and have another theory about the album (which is not convoluted or tenuous AT ALL).
+But I've spent the past ten years trawling through Brandon Flowers every utterance and have discovered, the story doesn't end there.
+I've got another theory about the album (which is not convoluted or tenuous AT ALL)

-Welcome to...THE KILLERS HOMOSEXUAL LOVE STORY RESULTING IN A MURDER THEORY.
+Welcome to...THE KILLERS HOMOSEXUAL LOVE STORY RESULTING IN A MURDER WHOLE ALBUM THEORY.

 Let's start at the beginning.

 The background to all of this lies in "Andy, You're A Star", a track that admittedly sounds like it's made of thumb tacks and polyfiller.
 The narrator talks about watching Andy from afar, seeing him in the gym and on the soccer field.
-He says if Andy "leaves his number on [his] locker" then he'll give him a call.
-He's in love with Andy but he's also seen him with a girl - Jenny - and wants Andy to promise that Jenny is not his world.
-His amorous intentions towards Andy are pretty damn clear but the rest of the town are suspicious and judge Andy.
+He says if Andy "leaves his number on my locker" then he'll give him a call.
+The narrator has seen Andy with a girl —maybe Jenny — but wants him to promise that she's not his world.
+His amorous intentions towards Andy are pretty damn clear.
+But the rest of the town are suspicious and judge Andy.
 Is Andy gay too?
 He's definitely the star of the narrator's heart.